Sisters Of The Skies Commit To Diversifying Aviators

-Houston-based nonprofit organization Sisters of the Skies is inspiring women to become aviators.
-According to KHOU 11, the Sisters of the Skies recognize the lack of outreach for young girls in the industry to combat the national pilot shortage worldwide.
+Houston-based nonprofit Sisters of the Skies is inspiring women to become aviators.
+According to KHOU 11, the Sisters of the Skies recognize the lack of outreach for young girls in the industry to combat the national pilot shortage.

-Statistics report that less than one percent of pilots are women of color; they seek to solve the shortage problem by diversifying the field.
-Sisters of the Sky Co-founder Nia Gilliam-Wordlaw said: “The industry has another resource they can tap into to have pilots for their flight decks, and that’s what we are here to do.”
+Statistics report that less than 1% of pilots are women of color; it seeks to solve the shortage problem by diversifying the field.
+Sisters of the Sky co-founder Nia Gilliam-Wordlaw said: “The industry has another resource they can tap into to have pilots for their flight decks, and that’s what we are here to do.”

 Not only is she Sisters of the Skies’ co-founder, but she’s also a veteran United Airlines pilot.
-She continued to voice her concerns, “Prior to the pandemic, we were already facing a pilot shortage.
+“Prior to the pandemic, we were already facing a pilot shortage.
 The pandemic just exacerbated the situation.”

-However, the issue persists past the pandemic, and the Sisters of the Skies have been committed to their goal since its inception in 2017.
+However, the issue persists past the pandemic, and the Sisters of the Skies have been committed to its goal since its inception in 2017.

 Gilliam-Wordlaw said, “If there’s not enough food to eat, we starve.
 So, if there are not enough pilots to fly these planes, we don’t get to travel.
 Sisters of the Skies is here to give that dream some wings and get these young ladies exposed.”

 NBC News reported that the Houston nonprofit conducts outreach and mentoring and hosts informative events.
-Sisters of the Skies also are committed to reserving money for scholarships to support those who otherwise wouldn’t be financially able to go to flight school.
+Sisters of the Skies is also committed to reserving scholarships to support those who otherwise wouldn’t be financially able to attend flight school.

+Reach for the Sky✈️ Help Us To Inspire the Next Generation of SOS 👩🏾✈️ DONATE on Website Belowhttps://t.co/KIkwrkO3Re#scholarships #sistersoftheskies #blackfemalepilots #femalepilots #pilotsofinstagram #ladypilot #femalepilot #aviation #womeninaviation #blacktwitter pic.twitter.com/wt3RYK6O1W

 Gilliam-Wordlaw explained, “A lot of these young ladies don’t just have the challenge financially, but they don’t know that this career field exists.”